mapping-commons/sssom/src/docs/index.md

 **Related software**

-- [SSSOM Toolkit](https://mapping-commons.github.io/sssom-py/) (reference implementation of the standard, in Python)
+- [sssom-py](https://mapping-commons.github.io/sssom-py/) (reference implementation of the standard, a toolkit and API for processing mappings, written in Python)
+- [SSSOM-Java](https://incenp.org/dvlpt/sssom-java/) (an implementation of the SSSOM standard for the Java language)

 ## The SSSOM Core Team